pombreda/lepl/doc-src/manual/advanced.rst

   These operations should not change the "meaning" of the grammar or the results returned, but should improve performance by reducing the amount of :ref:`trampolining` made by the parser.
+They are included by default.

 `.config.auto_memoize()
 <api/redirect.html#lepl.core.config.ConfigBuilder.auto_memoize>`_